CorwinMoyne/react-autocomplete/QUESTIONS.md

 ### 11. How to render an HTML string coming from the server.

-dangerouslySetInnerHTML is React's replacement for using innerHTML in the browser DOM.
+dangerouslySetInnerHTML can be used to render HTML coming from the server.

 ```
 <div dangerouslySetInnerHTML={{__html: someValueFromTheServer}} />